Beyond Well Podcast Series

 What you’ll find at Beyond Well is people who care deeply about the world, the health of our friends and family, and the strength of our community.
 We talk with artists, authors, musicians and people with lived experience about what it means to be human in an age of angst.
 The show is hosted by journalist and author Sheila Hamilton, who has reported and written on the topic of wellness for more than a decade.

 Beyond Well With Sheila Hamilton is a podcast for people who want to learn tools for living better.
-Each week, we dive into a different aspect of emotional and behavioral health with our team of psychologists, psychiatrists, and people with lived experience.
-If you’ve wanted to try mental health therapy, but are prevented from doing so by cost or because of a lack of time, this podcast is for you.
+Each week, we dive into a different aspect of mental health with our team of psychologists, psychiatrists, and people with lived experience.
+We cover: anxiety, bipolar disorder, chronic illness, depression, along with many other experiences that are not illness, but can be difficult: grief, relationships, self-esteem, and much more.
+We’d love to have you here.